0xDBFB7/ionprinter/documents/log/cinematography.md

-So, I've run up against a bit of a stumbling block.
-I need to know the electron impact momentum balance of aluminum and copper; that is, when an electron and an aluminum particle get in a fiery wreck, which way do each fly off.
-So I tried to find the predictive theory that governs this, only to find that - to the embarrassment of physicists - it doesn't appear to have been developed yet.
-How about empirical equations?
+> So, I've run up against a bit of a stumbling block.
+I need to know the electron impact momentum balance of aluminum and copper; that is, when an electron and - say - aluminum particle get in a fiery wreck, which way do each fly off.
+So I tried to find the predictive theory that governs this, only to find that - to the embarrassment of physicists - it doesn't appear to have been fully developed yet.
+The best fits available only get within half an order of magnitude.
+>
+> The quantum mechanics that fundamentally govern these collisions would take me many years to even begin to understand.
+>
+> How about empirical equations?
 The best ones available
+>

-Somewhat surprisingly, the only experimental data I can find is on electron impact cross section from the 1960s; it seems nobody enjoys putting boiling aluminum into their particle accelerators - *I can't imagine why*.
+> Somewhat surprisingly, the only experimental data I can find is on electron impact cross section from the 1960s; it seems nobody enjoys putting boiling aluminum into their particle accelerators.
+>

-So the only course of action seems to be building a device that can take these measurements.
-This is a hybrid quartz crystal microbalance, Kelvin cup, and beam calorimeter, all on a rotary servo.
+> So the only course of action seems to be building a device that can take these measurements.
+This is a hybrid quartz crystal microbalance, Kelvin cup, and beam calorimeter, all on a nitinol servo.
 Since plastics, oils, bearings, etc can't be put in a vacuum, we have to

+Camera on winch moves smoothly across the ionprinter deposition chambers, peers beside to where I'm standing, and switches focus to me, beaming.
+Maybe some split focus magic

+Camera switches to

+>
+>
+> So, what is it?
+Essentially, it's a particle accelerator that builds things.
+Indeed, many technologies (like the beam position monitors) are borrowed directly from the LHC and lesser accelerators.